 Wayland Union Schools

 Wayland Union Schools utilizes the Reader's and Writer's Workshop model for Language Arts Instruction.
-Our district utilizes the MAISA units of instruction for Reading and Writing as the basis of our Language Arts program but supplement based on the needs of students, which vary from year to year.
+Our district utilizes the Lucy Calkins Units of Study for Reading and Writing as the basis of our Language Arts program but supplement based on the needs of students, which vary from year to year.
 Students in Kindergarten through 3rd grade also complete the Saxon Phonics program in order to establish a firm foundation in phonics skills.

 Essential Standards for Second Grade Language Arts: